DNedic/lfbb/README.md

 ## What is a bipartite buffer

-A bipartite buffer is a variation of the classic [ring buffer](https://en.wikipedia.org/wiki/Circular_buffer) with the ability to always be able to provide the user with contigous memory regions inside the buffer for writing/reading if there is enough space/data.
+A bipartite buffer is a variation of the classic [ring buffer](https://en.wikipedia.org/wiki/Circular_buffer) with the ability to always be able to provide the user with contigous memory regions for writing/reading if there is enough space/data.
 [Here](https://www.codeproject.com/Articles/3479/The-Bip-Buffer-The-Circular-Buffer-with-a-Twist) is a nice writeup about the essence of bipartite buffers.

 ## Why use a bipartite buffer